api3dao/old-api3-docs/docs/next/grp-developers/requesters-sponsors.md

 <Fix>The return value below needs to be updated with the real McCoy.</Fix>

-> `Derived the address of the wallet designated for sponsor with address 0xF4...dDyu9
+> `Derived the address of the wallet for sponsor with address 0xF4...dDyu9
 >  by Airnode with address 0xe1...dF05s to be 0xa5...gS4E9`

 If you forget the public address of the sponsor wallet simply run derive-sponsor-wallet again.
 Since the wallet already exists for the airnodeAddress/sponsorAddress pair it will just return the address.